 U Got This!

-This online training will be available starting October 5, 2020.
 Students will receive a personalized link to the training via their WOU email — stay tuned!
-Deadline to complete the online U Got This! bystander (up-stander) training is November 4, 2020.
+Deadline for Winter Term 2021 students to complete the online U Got This! up-stander training is Feb.
+10, 2021.
 The training is designed to be engaging and truly interactive: we hope you enjoy it!

 Review the FAQ and sexual misconduct resource sections below for important information and details.